sourmash-bio/sourmash/doc/sourmash-internals.md

 As discussed in the previous sections, it is possible to adjust the `scaled` and `num` values to compare two FracMinHash signatures or two Num MinHash signatures.
 However, it is also possible to covert between the `scaled` and `num` signatures with the `sourmash sig downsample` command.
 For more details, review the [command line docs for `sig downsample`](https://sourmash.readthedocs.io/en/latest/command-line.html#sourmash-signature-downsample-decrease-the-size-of-a-signature).

+### Operations you can do safely with FracMinHash sketches

+As described in the @gather paper, FracMinHash sketches support a wide range of operations that mirror actions taken on the underlying data set _without_ revisiting the underlying data.
+This allows users to build sketches once (requiring the original data) and then do all sorts of manipulations on the sketches, and know that the results of the sketch manipulations represent what would happen if they did the same thing on the original data.
+For example,

+* set unions, intersections, and subtractions all perform the same when done on the sketches as when applied to the underling data.
+  So, for example, you can sketch two files separately and merge the sketches (with `sig merge`), and get the same result as if you'd concatenated the files first and then sketched them.
+* if you filter hashes on abundance with `sig filter`, you get the same result as if you filtered the data set on k-mer abundance and then sketched it.
+* downsampling: you can sketch the original data set at a high resolution (e.g. scaled=100) and then downsample it later (to e.g. scaled=1000), and get the same result as if you'd sketched the data set at scaled=1000.

 ## K-mer sizes

 There is no explicit restriction on k-mer sizes built into sourmash.